 Preliminary: Pre IAS exam is the first stage of IAS exam.
-Candidates who pass the pre exam are eligible to go for next stage.
-Pre exam is just a key that opens up the entry door to the main exam.
-Its marks are not counted in final merit list.
+Candidates who pass the pre-exam are eligible to go for the next stage.
+Pre-exam is just a key that opens up the entry door to the main exam.
+Its marks are not counted in the final merit list.

-Interview: Interview is conducted to test the personality of candidate for civil services.
+Interview: Interview is conducted to test the personality of the candidate for civil services.

 There are lots of books in the market for the preparation of IAS exam.
 Candidates can choose between the books.
-But we recommend to choose comprehensive books for special subjects.
-Never choose any mix up book of all subjects to prepare for IAS, because it will bound the limits to IAS preparation.
-Some of the books recommended to crack IAS exam, are listed below:
+But we recommend choosing comprehensive books for special subjects.
+Never choose any mix-up book of all subjects to prepare for IAS, because it will bound the limits to IAS preparation.
+Some of the books recommended to crack IAS exam are listed below: